 For over a millennium, the Silk Road – a network of trade routes connecting Europe, Asia and Africa – stood at the centre of global trade.
 For much of that time, Georgia was at the centre of the Silk Road.
 From the 6th century AD, with the Byzantine Empire at its greatest extent, the Road’s northern route from central China passed through Georgia to reach Europe, making it a hub for merchants and traders from across the world.
+Now, Georgia has become an extremely attractive proposition for those looking to build new factories and manufacturing plants.

 Trading had changed by the 15th century; the importance of these routes had waned, and so too had Georgia’s pivotal role.
 However, standing on the cusp of Europe and Asia, it never lost its potential as a base for companies with operations in both regions.
 Today, that potential is being realised.
 Georgia’s infrastructure is developing, free industrial zones (FIZs) are springing up and a raft of government policies are helping to make trade easier than ever.
 Setting up a facility in Georgia has never been more appealing.